 - Blog: As a noun, a blog is a web page that is written to inform and educate readers.
 For many companies, it has become a source of business from digital channels.
 Marketers who make blogging a priority are 13X more likely to have positive ROI (HubSpot).

-- Call-to-action (CTA): A message in the form of text-only or as a banner image that instructs the reader to take a next step.
+- Call-to-action (CTA): A message in the form of text-only or as a banner image that instructs the reader to take the next step.
+Calls-to-action is a critical part of your content marketing because they help convert all that site traffic you're driving through content creation into actual contacts in your database.
 A personalized CTA converts 42 percent better than a general CTA (HubSpot).

 - Conversion path: The path a user takes to convert into a lead or customer from the time they are referred to your website to the actual conversion on a landing page.
 Once again, there isn’t much data around this topic, so I thought I’d share that it’s estimated that at any given time 7 percent of the world’s population is drunk (are you a part of that 7 percent as you read this?).

 - Evergreen content: Content that will remain relevant today and in the future to your readers.
+Evergreen content is a content marketer’s best friend because of the high SEO value provided.
 One case study published on MoZ showed that an evergreen piece of content helped was able to grow social shares of that article from 127 in the first year to 631 social shares a year later (MoZ).

 - Landing page: A web page that is designed to help convert a website visitor into a lead or customer.
-Companies with over 40 landing pages got 7X more leads than those with 1 to 5 landing pages (HubSpot).
+Although they are considered the least popular type of signup form, they have the highest conversion rate (23%) (HubSpot)

 Social Media Terms

 - Facebook: Social networking site that allows users to connect and stay in touch with friends and family.
-There are over 1.23 billion active monthly users on Facebook (NextWeb).
+Facebook users spend 38 minutes per day using the platform.
+(SocialPilot)

 - Followers: On social media sites, someone who opts in to receive your updates.
-With over 76 million followers to date, Katy Perry is the most followed person on Twitter (Twitter Counter).
+The most followed brand on Instagram is Nike with 96.9 million followers.

 - Hashtags: A keyword or phrase on social media that begins with a hash (#) or pound sign.
-While a statistic on hashtags was hard to come by, one of the most popular and longest running hash tags of all time is #followfriday.
+While a statistic on hashtags was hard to come by, one of the most popular and longest-running hashtags of all time is #followfriday.
 This hashtag was used to give a shout out to those worthy of following.
-Anyone else remember the days of the #followfriday hashtag?
+Anyone else remembers the days of the #followfriday hashtag?

 - Instagram: A social networking platform geared around sharing images and short videos.
-Instagram has 300 million active monthly users (eConsultancy).
+U.S. marketers spend 31% of their Instagram ad budget on Stories and the rest 69% for newsfeed.
+(SocialPilot)

 - Likes: Basically, it is a thumbs up on Facebook.
-With over 100 million likes, Shakira is the most liked person on Facebook (Guinness World Records).
+McDonald's Facebook page has 80 million likes.

 - Pinterest: A social networking site that allows users to pin and share images and other rich media to a board.
-Seventy-five percent of Pinterest usage happens on a mobile device (Sprout Social).
+Eighty-five percent of Pinterest usage happens on a mobile device (Sprout Social).

-- Twitter: A network for information that is limited to 140 character messages.
-An average of 6,000 tweets are sent every second (Internet Live Stats).
+- Twitter: A network for information that is limited to 280, a high number compared to the original 140 character messages.
+An average of 9,000 tweets are sent every second (Internet Live Stats).

 - YouTube: A social networking and search engine site for videos.
-Every minute over 300 hours of video are uploaded to YouTube (CNBC).
+YouTube is the second-largest search engine globally.
+(HubSpot)

 - Reach: The exposure a brand gets across social media platforms.
-This is the total number of people actively following a brand through the various platforms such as Twitter and Facebook.
-From October 2013 to February 2014, organic reach on Facebook declined 49 percent as a result of changing algorithms in the platform (Social@Ogilvy).
+This is the total number of people actively following a brand through various platforms.

 Analytics & Reporting

 - Bounce rate: A term found in Google Analytics, which is defined by Google as, “Bounce Rate is the percentage of single-page sessions (i.e. sessions in which the person left your site from the entrance page without interacting with the page).”
-A good bounce rate for a website falls between 26 and 40 percent (RocketFuel).
+According to SEMrush, bounce rate is the 4th most important ranking factor on SERPs.

 - Marketing analytics: The measurement and analysis of marketing activities to help improve performance.
-Eight percent of marketing budgets are spent on marketing analytics (HubSpot).
+Google Analytics is the top SEO tool used by marketers.
+(HubSpot, 2020)

 - Open rate: The number of people that open an email campaign compared to the total number of recipients.
-The average open rate for companies with over 50 employees is 23.45 percent (MailChimp).
+At 30.5% in 2020, government emails dominate email open rates globally.
+(HubSpot, 2020)

 - Organic search traffic: Traffic that comes from a search engine, which means that the user typed in a search query and clicked on your website in the search results.
-According to a 2014 study by Search Engine Watch, organic search traffic accounts for 51 percent of overall website traffic.
+The majority of companies (67%) use organic traffic to measure their content success.
+(HubSpot, 2020)

-- Referral traffic: Traffic that comes from a referring website outside of the company’s website domain and subdomains.
+- Referral traffic: Traffic that comes from a referring website outside of the company’s website domain and subdomains, like a blog or social media.
 If the New York Times writes an article about your company and links to your website, this is considered referral traffic.
 Referral traffic can help to improve your website’s overall search engine rankings when referral links are quality links.
-While some marketing analytic tools will differentiate social media and search engine traffic from referral sources, not all tools will.
-If you consider social and search traffic as referral, you may want to take into consideration the fact that social media referral traffic has actually surpassed search engine traffic for some major publishers in recent years (Marketing Land), so this may account for any spikes you see in referral traffic.
+With UTM tracking, it’s also possible to determine which sites and social profiles are generating the most traffic for your website.

 - Sources: The various avenues that bring website visitors, leads and customers to a company.
 A source can be online and from sources such as organic search or email marketing, but it can also come from an offline event such as a trade show or cold call.
-The term “sources” can be found in analytic tools such as HubSpot and Google Analytics.
-Today, mobile traffic accounts for almost 50 percent of total traffic for U.S. retailers (Marketing Land).
+Today, mobile traffic accounts for almost 50 percent of total traffic for U.S. retailers (Statista).

 - Visitor-to-lead rate: The percentage of website visitors that complete a target action.
 Typically, a web form is completed to turn a visitor into a lead.
 The top 10 percent of HubSpot customers achieve a 2.20 percent visit-to-lead conversion rate (HubSpot).